Isaac. Sci-fi short fiction in the style of Silverberg, Asimov, Vonnegut and others of the Golden Age.

 So much information.
 Lost in fog.

-I watched the the hatchway opening into the airlock.
-I caught my foot on the lip stepping over.
-I almost fell.
-Had to catch myself.
+Forced to wait while the hatchway opened into the airlock, I caught my foot on the lip stepping over and almost fell.
 No angels to catch me.

 In a few days the crew would be used to this new Isaac.
 We would be blended into one composite Isaac.